-"My first experience of teaching art & craft and documentary film-making was with the pupils of Haverstock Primary School and College in Camden (2010): together we created a 20-minute documentary about each pupil’s origins, hopes and fears for their future.
-This experience was fantastic and so rewarding, inspiring me to work more with children – but not exclusively...
+My first experience of teaching art & craft and documentary film-making was with the pupils of Haverstock Primary School in Camden back in 2010: together we produced a 20-minute documentary about each pupil’s origins, hopes and fears for their future.
+This experience was fantastic, inspiring me to work more with children, but not exclusively.

 And, from 2014 to 2018, I worked for Performing Production as a filmmaking mentor to young adults and elderly with a disadvantaged background.
 I guided them to make personal short films, on themes important to them, from the development of an idea to its execution and distribution.
 This was another memorable experience: to support each learner during the making of their story and to see them learning new skills and growing in confidence was what made me feel I was doing the right thing.
 We also held a few short film competitions with prizes both of which were well attended with great enthusiasm by the learners and the people of the community centre in Old street.